Which Database Do I Want?

 This is our main website for eBooks, which can be read online or downloaded using an app.
 It also features a number of eBooks that are available for short term loan (some may need approval by library staff, but some are available instantly.)
 Overall about 5000 eBooks are available on this site using your Trust login.
 Find out more information about accessing eBooks.

 This searches all of our journals as well as our books and eBooks in one place.
 This is an easy to use platform that is great for beginners, and works best when searching for very specific keywords or phrases.
-If you are using a Trust device, click the yellow bar to log in.
-This should say "Welcome, Guest.
+If you are using a Trust device, to log in: click the link which says "Welcome, Guest.
 Sign in with NHS OpenAthens for full access."
 For advanced searching use the databases mentioned below.

 Good starting point for medical and nursing topics.
 Also good second choice for some mental health, physical healthcare or AHP topics.